There are a million different things a food truck owner has to do well to be successful.

 Branch Out When Necessary

 When sales are down, branch out.
-When you start going through the motions, branch out.
+If you start going through the motions, branch out.
 When your sales are fine but you still want to make more money, branch out.
 Do not get stuck in a bubble.

 While some businesses can survive and thrive by doing the same exact thing every single day, that’s not the case for every business.
 You need to learn how to branch out as a result.